Diy aloe vera moisturizer for acne. Aloe plant on bathroom counter.

 Application and Skincare Routine

-• Start by cleansing the skin with a gentle cleanser to remove any dirt, oil, and makeup.
+Wash with a mild cleanser to remove dirt, makeup, and excess oil.
 Rinse with lukewarm water and pat dry.

 Frequently Asked Questions